 Dine, Shop and Enjoy the View

-“The Great 1848 Hurricane of Tampa Bay” cut a pass from the Gulf of Mexico to Boca Ciega Bay and this pass was first discovered and used by a pirate named John, hence the name John’s pass.
-Having the feel of an old time fishing village, today’s John’s Pass Village and Boardwalk, is just a delightful way to spend a day of shopping, eating and sight seeing, and that is just what we enjoyed today.
+“The Great 1848 Hurricane of Tampa Bay” cut a pass from the Gulf of Mexico to Boca Ciega Bay, and this pass was first discovered and used by a pirate named John, hence the name John’s pass.
+Having the feel of an old-time fishing village, today’s John’s Pass Village and Boardwalk is just a delightful way to spend a day of shopping, eating, and sightseeing, and that is just what we enjoyed today.

 There is nothing like dining on seafood at a restaurant where you can look out the window and have a gorgeous view of the water.
-Watching the water and passing boats just seems to make the meal taste fresher, more authentic and enhances the whole dining experience.
-There are at least 14 restaurants that I counted on today’s trip to the village and boardwalk but we chose to eat at Friendly Fisherman, the boardwalks original seafood restaurant.
-We were lucky enough to be seated at a window table overlooking the pass and with the view we had, I could have stayed in that restaurant all day.
+Watching the water and passing boats just seems to make the meal taste fresher, more authentic, and enhances the whole dining experience.
+There are at least 14 restaurants that I counted on today’s trip to the village and boardwalk, but we chose to eat at Friendly Fisherman, the boardwalk’s original seafood restaurant.
+We were lucky enough to be seated at a window table overlooking the pass, and with the view we had, I could have stayed in that restaurant all day.
 The menu selection at Friendly Fisherman is quite large so if you go there, better bring your appetite!
-We were also pleasantly surprised by the menu prices, as seafood restaurants in Florida typically tend to be on the pricey side, we found Friendly Fisherman prices to be very reasonable.
+We were also pleasantly surprised by the menu prices, as seafood restaurants in Florida typically tend to be on the pricey side; we found Friendly Fisherman prices to be very reasonable.

 The marina along the boardwalk presents many opportunities to take a themed boat ride out on the water.
 For the adults, a floating tiki bar awaits or for, what is always a hit with the youngsters, a water tour on The Pirate Ship.
-If you are the adventurous type, than perhaps a wave runner rental or doing some parasailing would be more up your alley?
+If you are the adventurous type, then perhaps a wave runner rental or doing some parasailing would be more up your alley?

-No matter what kind of “another day in paradise” you are looking for you can find it at John’s Pass Village and Boardwalk.
-From great seafood, to Florida style shopping to adventures on the water, to enjoying an adult beverage with a view, it’s the tropical life here so come on down and enjoy!!
+No matter what kind of “another day in paradise” you are looking for, you can find it at John’s Pass Village and Boardwalk.
+From great seafood to Florida-style shopping to adventures on the water, to enjoying an adult beverage with a view, it’s the tropical life here, so come on down and enjoy!!

-If you enjoyed this post and what to hear more about all the fun, exciting adventures that await you in Florida then please subscribe to our site so we may send you future posts straight to your email in box.
-Also, please be sure to like us on facebook!!
+If you enjoyed this post and what to hear more about all the fun, exciting adventures that await you in Florida then please subscribe to our site so we may send you future posts straight to your email inbox.
+Also, please be sure to like us on Facebook!!